yak32/glw_json/README.md

 ### Performance
 JSON loading - allocation-free parsing, N Log(N) performance where N is number of lines.

-JSON saving - linear perfomance, std::ofstream is used to save data
+JSON saving - linear performance, std::ofstream is used to save data ( some allocations )